What's new in Joomla 5.1?

 - Add support for textarea target element in addition to input text type targets

-- Allow the tour to insist on a specific required value (translatable) so that the context of the tours can be maintained as it progresses e.g. search for a specific text value.
+- Allow the tour to insist on a specific required value (translatable) so that the context of the tours can be maintained as it progresses, e.g. search for a specific text value.

-Adjustments in the Accessibility Checker.
+Adjustments in the Accessibility checker

 Some adjustments have been made in this plugin.
-For example, it no longer uses a special Joomla version, but the standard sa11y package.
+For instance, it no longer uses a special Joomla version, but the standard sa11y package.
 This also offers more options that you can set in the plugin.

-List field customization
+List field customisation

 The list custom field is extended with a header.
 This text is used to select no value.

-New API capabilities.
+New API capabilities

 {{base_path}}/api/index.php/v1/tags?filter[search]=text